qverron/probe_design/README.md

 # Example:
 prb get_oligos DNA
 ```
+> [!NOTE]

-   If indicating `RNA`, the module will assume that the transcript / region
+> If indicating `RNA`, the module will assume that the transcript / region
-   sequences are already present in the `data/regions` folder.
-Default: `DNA.
+> sequences are already present in the `data/regions` folder.
+Default: DNA.

 4. Apply the region exclusion mask on the reference genome.